 Don’t know my admin username or password

-If you signed up your domain for G Suite, Cloud Identity, or another managed account, you’re an admin of that account.
+If you signed up your domain for Google Workspace, Cloud Identity, or another managed account, you’re an admin of that account.
 To access your Admin console, sign in with your admin address (the username and password used when signing up).

 Option 1: Ask another admin for help